**** PLEASE NOTE – This Calculator is for entertainment purposes only and cannot be relied upon for making actual GST calculations. *****

 What is the Goods and Services Tax (GST) on Real Estate in BC?

-The BC GST for property is a 5% Federal tax that is payable on the sale of brand new properties in British Columbia.
+The BC GST for a property is a 5% Federal tax that is payable on the sale of brand new properties in British Columbia.
 This means newly constructed properties sold by a developer or an owner builder.
+This also means that presale condos that are both bought from the developer or from another investor as an assignment of contract are subject to BC GST.

 Is there a Rebate of BC GST for Real Estate?